Bolivia orders arrest of ex-president Morales - Journal du Cameroun

 “I’m convinced that we’ll win the next elections.
 I won’t be a candidate but I have a right to be in politics,” Morales told reporters.

-“My obligation now that I’m not a candidate, now that I’m not president, is to accompany candidates so that they can win the elections,” added Morales, who was his country’s first ever indigenous president.
+“My obligation now that I’m not a candidate, now that I’m not president, is to accompany candidates so that they can win the elections,” added Morales, who was Bolivia’s first ever indigenous president.

-Previously he insisted he’d been the victim of a coup d’etat and has from his Twitter account launched attacks against Anez and her allies on a near daily basis.
+Previously he insisted he’d been the victim of a coup and has launched near-daily Twitter attacks against Anez and her allies.

+Earlier on Wednesday he claimed US President Donald Trump — who hit out against Morales on Tuesday for provoking violence in Bolivia from afar — was behind the “coup.”